apache/hudi/website/blog/2021-08-27-bulk-insert-sort-modes.md

 different sort modes available out of the box, and how each compares with others.
 <!--truncate-->

-Apache Hudi supports “bulk_insert” to assist in initial loading to data to a hudi table.
+Apache Hudi supports “bulk_insert” to assist in initial loading of data to a hudi table.
 This is expected to be faster when compared to using “insert” or “upsert” operations.
 Bulk insert differs from insert in two aspects.
 Existing records are never looked up with bulk_insert, and some writer side optimizations like small files are not managed with bulk_insert.